-Google just announced a partnership with Movies Anywhere that will allow you to connect your iTunes, Amazon, and Vudu movie library with Google Play Movies.
+Google announced a partnership with Movies Anywhere that allows you to connect your iTunes, Amazon, and Vudu movie library with Google Play Movies.
 In other words, movies you purchase from any of these online retailers will be available for playback in the Google Play Movies app after a little setup.

 First up, if you're doing this from your mobile device, you'll need to get the Movies Anywhere app.
 This isn't the Disney Movies Anywhere app, it's a separate thing.
 So head to one of the following links to get the app installed on your phone.

 If you'd rather do this from your computer, you can head to the Movies Anywhere website, and the instructions would be mostly the same.